Dhanvantree

 How Does the Grace Period Operate?

-- Payment Due Date: Serving as the ultimatum, the payment due date mandates that cardholders settle at least the minimum payment on their credit card balance to avert late fees and penalties.
+3. Payment Due Date: Cardholders must settle at least the minimum payment to avoid late fees and penalties.

-- Interest-Free Interlude: Provided that the cardholder settles their balance in full by the payment due date, they evade incurring any interest charges on purchases consummated during the billing cycle.
+4. Interest-Free Interlude: Settling the balance in full by the payment due date avoids interest charges on purchases.

 Benefits of the Grace Period